cdeodorico/Gama/README.md

     <img width="1662" height="826" alt="Screenshot 2026-07-22 at 22-40-48 Gama" src="https://github.com/user-attachments/assets/227e3483-681a-4df4-b2c3-e3767dffb66d" />
 </p>

 A viewer for SR Research's EyeLink `.EDF` files.
-It converts a recording the same way SR Research's `edf2asc` does, then shows the result in the browser as a sortable, filterable table.
+Through the use of SR Research's supplied `edfapi` library, Gama converts a recording the same way `edf2asc` does, then shows the result in the browser as a sortable, filterable table.

-Through multiple filters one can extract what they actually care about.

 ## Why

 In our lab, the usual loop was: run `edf2asc` and convert the `.EDF` to a readable `.ASC`, open that `.ASC` in a text editor or Excel, then analyse through macros or other means.
-The excel import function that we became acustomed to tending to not respect column contexts, most likely because the converter did neither.
+The excel import function that we became accustomed to tended to not respect column contexts, most likely because the converter didn't either.
 Additionally, if one was not interested in using the Experiment Viewer paid software, extra lines were included that could cloud data.
-Gama does the conversion in memory and gives you filters instead.
+Gama does the conversion and gives readable data immediately.
+Gama was built to replace the latter half of our labs pipeline rather than the actual decoding (I couldn't figure it out).

-The conversion is not a re-implementation of the native converter (Far too difficult, and most likely breaches copyright).
-Instead, Gama uses the real `edfapi` through ctypes (accessed through the `eyelinkio` python package), and the output is byte-for-byte identical to `edf2asc` (if you output `.ASC`) on the files I've tested (same md5).
-If you export everything with no filters you get exactly the file `edf2asc` would have produced, so nothing downstream needs to change.
+Gama uses the real `edfapi` through ctypes (accessed through the `eyelinkio` python package), and the output is byte-for-byte identical to `edf2asc` (if you output `.ASC`) on the files I've tested.
+If you export everything with no filters you get exactly the file `edf2asc` would have produced.

 ## Requirements

 - Python 3.8+
-- `eyelinkio` (this is what supplies `edfapi` itself)
+- `eyelinkio`

 ```
 pip install eyelinkio